maxtoroq/dotnet-xml/README.md

 .NET &lt;XML>
 =============
 A list of XML libraries, frameworks and tools for .NET.

 Products are listed in alphabetical order.
+Data-binding tools are not considered, only products that embrace the XML language.

 ### Table of Contents